Chalwk/JeriCraftDocs/docs/guides/Jobs.md

     - Digging dirt, sand, gravel, clay, and other earth materials
     - Excavating and leveling land
 - **Rewards:**
-    - Earn money for every block you dig up.
+    - Earn gold coins for every block you dig up.
     - Experience and bonuses for completing large excavation tasks.

 ---